kazuyam1negishi/kazuyam1negishi/README.md

 ## About Me

-My name's Jimmy, and I'm an undergraduate Computer Engineering student at UNLV.
+My name's Jimmy Soto, and I'm an undergraduate Computer Engineering student at UNLV.
 I'm interested in low-level or embedded systems and machine learning.

-For now, this GitHub page serves as a backup of my previous assignments and tracks my progress through my academic career.
+This GitHub page serves as an assignment backup and a place to share any projects I've worked on, professional or otherwise.

 ## Things I use